PiXeL99-eng/COVID-19_Project/README.md

 ## About The Project

-To build an all-in-one Covid-19 website for India, which will be a one-stop solution to everyone’s needs during this pandemic.
+Our aim is to build an all-in-one Covid-19 website for India, which will be a one-stop solution to everyone’s needs during this pandemic.

+Via the website, one can access info about the COVID-19 cases of all the districts across India.
+The pointers of the districts are coloured on the basis of the active
+COVID-19 cases.
+Users can also get details about the Covid vaccination centres in any location, via pincodes.

+Addition of Helpline numbers and details of Healthcare services in localities across India, is a further scope of development of this project.

 ### Built With